Differential syntactic and semantic encoding in LLMs: Limitations

 \section{Limitations}

-Our results were obtained with 3 separate LLMs, including the largest system whose weights are currently publicly available.
+Our results were obtained with 4 separate LLMs, including the largest system whose weights are currently publicly available.
 Future work should systematically ascertain the extent to which the results depend on model size, amount of training data, and training objective.
 We should moreover explore what happens when focusing on languages different from English.

 We generated our datasets through interfaces to currently state-of-the-art LLMs which have limitations and possible biases in their generation capabilities.
 This constrained our datasets to be of the order of about 2,000 samples and, maybe more importantly, each sentence to be of at most 10 words in length.
-We should scale to longer sentences, in order to see the dependence of our results on sentence length.
+We should scale to longer sentences, in order to see the dependence of our results on sentence length, and how that affects our aggregation methods.

-Our similarity ablations in Figs.~\ref{fig:syn_sim} and~\ref{fig:sem_sim} are only partially effective, leaving room for more effective ways to abstract syntactic and semantic information from sentence representations.
+Our similarity ablations in Figures~\ref{fig:syn_sim} and~\ref{fig:sem_sim} are only partially successful, leaving room for more effective ways to abstract syntactic and semantic information from sentence representations.
 Similarly, in Fig.~\ref{fig:norms} we explain at most roughly 40 $\%$ of the squared norm of representations in central layers.
-It would be interesting to study how our results change using centroids constructed with more complex functions beyond representation averaging, for example, using non-linear feature extraction techniques such as those proposed by \citet{diff-ii}.
+It would be interesting to study how our results change using centroids constructed with more complex functions beyond representation averaging: for example, using non-linear feature extraction techniques such as those proposed by \citet{diff-ii}.

 We focused our analyses on representation similarity, and we did not perform interventional experiments during text generation.
-We expect our syntax and semantic centroids to be useful to steer the model away or towards specific meanings or syntactic structures, for example in relation to spurious correlations between syntax and semantics~\cite{syntax-errors}, but we leave this application to future work.
+We expect our syntax and semantic centroids to be useful to steer the model away or towards specific meanings or syntactic structures, for example in relation to spurious correlations between syntax and semantics~\cite{shaib2026learning}, but we leave this application to future work.

 We perform two probing experiments: one on linear syntax classification accuracy and one on semantic recall of paraphrases.
-Further tests along the lines of~\citet{hewitt-liang-2019-designing,liu-etal-2019-linguistic,Li:Subramani:2025} could provide deeper insights, and they are left for future work.
+Further tests along the lines of~\citet{hewitt-liang-2019-designing,liu-etal-2019-linguistic,Li:Subramani:2025} could provide deeper insights into how syntax and semantics are represented in LLMs, and they are left for future work.

-\section{Code and data availability}
+\section{Code and Data Availability}

 Our code and dataset are publicly available at \href{https://github.com/acevedo-s/syn-sem}{https://github.com/acevedo-s/syn-sem}.